-Foot passengers may pre-book a kennel or bring small pets onboard our Belfast-Cairnryan, Holyhead-Dublin and Fishguard-Rosslare routes if they are secured for the duration of the crossing at all times in their own pet carrier case (max. size: 80cm x 52cm x 52cm) - otherwise passengers will be asked to place the carrier case on the car desk in the dedicated kennel area for the duration of the crossing.
+Foot passengers may pre-book a kennel (all routes) or bring small pets onboard (Belfast-Cairnryan route only) if they are secured for the duration of the crossing at all times in their own pet carrier case (max. size: 80cm x 52cm x 52cm, pets cannot be taken out of the container anywhere onboard including the outer decks) - otherwise passengers will be asked to place the carrier case on the car desk in the dedicated kennel area for the duration of the crossing.
 All pets must be pre-booked as a limited number of carrier cases are allowed onboard each sailing.
 Pets are not permitted in the passenger areas onboard our Belfast-Liverpool and Rosslare-Cherbourg routes so a kennel or dog lodge must pre-booked in advance of travel.

 On the Belfast-Liverpool route dog lodges cost £15 single.
 On the Rosslare-Cherbourg route there are a limited number of free kennels available along with heated dog lodges that cost £30 single.
 On both of these routes, the dog lodges are situated on the Promenade Deck and allow access to your pet throughout the crossing.
 Not only can you visit your dog but you can also exercise them under controlled conditions.
 You must advise that you intend to bring a pet at the time of booking and must pre-book a kennel or dog lodge in advance of travel.

 You can pre-book a kennel, dog lodge or your pet’s carrier case on the “Stena Plus & Onboard Extras” step of the booking process.

 Pets, other than guide, hearing or autism assistance dogs, are not permitted in the Superfast Suites.